khsc96/AssignmentOTOT/README.md

 - mocha
 - chai
 - fork repo & download locally this whole code
+- Make sure DB is empty.

 ### Steps to run test locally:

 1. Make sure B1 steps 1-3 are done.
+1. Make sure DB is empty, delete all existing contacts.
 1. Run `$npm run tests` on project root directory.

     i.
 Test should be all passing upon completion.